Updated March 3, 2021

 Family Notification with Consent

-The Dean of Health and Wellness or other University Representative will contact you to obtain your permission to contact your family about the move to quarantine or isolation housing.
+The Dean of Students or other University Representative will contact you to obtain your permission to contact your family about the move to quarantine or isolation housing.
 Your family will not be contacted without your consent.

 Susquehanna’s faculty are providing instruction and learning experiences for students studying both in person and remotely.